-When the “Maybe“ and “No” moves are combined, 4 more new positions emerge.
+When the “Maybe“ and “No” moves are combined, four more new positions emerge.
 Now let us look at the third and last combination which involves the “No” and “Yes” moves.

 That's It!
 Print the Chart

 And voilà, you have now successfully covered all possible movement notation signs for moving the head in the full three-dimensional spectrum.
 Next is the picture of all 18 signs charted together.
-You can right-click and download the image, print a few copies to stick on the fridge, in the shower or bedroom, even in the office, for daily practice.
+You can right-click and download the image and print a few copies to stick on the fridge, in the shower or bedroom, or even in the office, for daily practice.

 Or bookmark the next video for a short daily practice with Layla.
 Now you can read the moves with your neck while brushing your teeth or cooking dinner.
 In only a few minutes a day, you can keep your neck balanced, strong, and mobile without it ever hurting again.